COVID-19 Safety Protocols For IYR Staff and Volunteers

 - Regular cleaning & disinfection of our work areas (especially high-touch surfaces).

 - Use of gloves for material handling, cleaning, and as otherwise directed.

 - Use of installed sneeze guards or shields.

 Thank you for your continued attention and dedication to keeping our workplaces safe.
-We will continue to do our best to provide you with the best information available to protect you, your family, your teammates, our clients and customers, and to fulfill our mission.
-If you have any questions about the information in this message, please direct them to HR.
+If you have any questions about our COVID Safety Protocols, please direct them to HR.